 Every night, we will choose our camp wisely and appreciate gourmet meals before enjoying a well-deserved rest in our tents.

 On average, you should expect between 5 and 7 hours of hiking each day, with a maximum elevation gain of 800m.
-We will also have two days 'off' (one of which will be just in front of the glacier), meaning that we can go explore the surroundings of the camp without our large backpacks.
+We will also have one day 'off', meaning that we can go explore the surroundings of the camp without our large backpacks.
+This day is also a buffer in case we face adverse weather conditions.

 Nights in tents.
 B – L – D (daily)

-Day 10: As we walk along (and sometimes across) one last small creek, we come across a dirt road and 5 kilometer further, the Alaska Highway!
+Day 9: As we hike along (and sometimes across) one last small creek, we come across a dirt road and 5 kilometer further, the Alaska Highway!
 This is the end of our adventure, and a Terre Boréale driver comes to pick us up and drive us back to town.

 We arrive in town in the early evening and drop you off at your hotel.
 Your guide will be happy to give some recommendations on which restaurant to go to for your last evening in town!